 The minimum age to volunteer at Dane County Humane Society is 8 years old.
 Any volunteer under the age of 18 needs a parent or guardian's permission to volunteer at the shelter or at any of our satellite locations.

 All youth ages 8 to 15 must be accompanied by a parent or guardian at all training sessions.
-Volunteers aged 13 to 15 may volunteer for certain Critter Cuddler shifts at the main shelter on their own; teens ages 16 and 17 have additional opportunities to volunteer solo.
+Volunteers aged 13 to 15 may volunteer for certain Critter Cuddler shifts at the main shelter on their own; or may volunteer as a Mt Horeb Clinic Cleaning and Sterilization Assistant with a parent or guardian.
+Teens ages 16 and 17 have additional opportunities to volunteer solo.

 Please click on the following link to visit our 'Youth Volunteer Opportunities' page.